endlesspint8/endlesspint8.github.io/testing/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 ## Week 13 - Total Recall
 <p align="right"><sub><b>Share <a href="" target="_blank" title="Share on Twitter">Week 13</a></b></sub></p>

 This week I wanted to look at where the correct SUP picks were being made.
 Would there be big discrepencies or different mixes among the sources?
 I split the picks between two different criteria: favorite/dog and home/road.
 I wanted to know what number of correct picks fell into the four resulting catetgories: home-fav; home-dog; road-fav; road-dog.
-Each of these four segments would apply to our four sources, resulting in 16 potential buckets baring zero counts.
+Each of these four segments would apply to our four sources, resulting in 16 potential buckets baring zero counts (FOX has to date zero home-dog correct picks out of five such calls).

 One of the inspirations for this breakdown was the Bokeh donut graph example (http://bokeh.pydata.org/en/latest/docs/gallery/donut_chart.html).
 In that instance the underlying data was from the Olympics and the presentation was a slicing of country medals by Gold, Silver, and Bronze.
 I flirted with using the sample code from the gallery but was unhappy with the color scheme and inability to nest home/road ontop of fav/dog, ultimately deciding it was not worth the bother.
 I did not want to make two graphs when I could get away with the one (no disrespect to Contact (https://youtu.be/Et4sMJP9FmM?t=2m))?